What Happens If U.S. Reopens Too Fast? Documents Show Federal Coronavirus Projections

 Experts said government officials should publicize their coronavirus assumptions so everyone can be confident in their work.

-"There are certain errors that can be made, and if no one's paying attention they go unnoticed," Gutierrez says.
+"There are certain errors that can be made, and if no one's paying attention they go unnoticed," Gutiérrez says.
 "Epidemiological modeling needs to happen in the open.
 Usually you put a lid on the garbage."

 Public Integrity data editor Chris Zubak-Skees and NPR's Stephanie Adeline and Sean McMinn contributed to this story.